 Meanwhile, households' tolerance of price rises remains as low as ever.
-A typical housewife will, with surprising determination, migrate from one shop to another searching for the best value for her money.
-Price hikes of daily commodities would make headlines with a negative tone on the TV news and the newspapers.
+A typical house wife would migrate from one shop to another searching for best value for money.
+Price hikes of daily commodities would make the headlines in TV news and newspapers.

-Let me cite another reason for low inflation, which I personally view to be a powerful one at work.
-I think that low inflation has much to do with improving labor productivity in Japan.
+Let me cite another reason for low inflation, which I view to be the most powerful one at work.
+I think that this low inflation has much to do with the improving labor productivity in Japan.
 What I mean is that the acute labor shortage is driving firms to absorb wage cost pressures by labor-saving investments and by doing away with unnecessary or excessive services.
 Both of these measures contribute to improving labor productivity, which exert downward pressure on inflation, at least in the short run.